-My life has been defined by a quest to learn about the past and share it.
-As a maritime archaeologist who works around the globe, I’ve spent decades in the fascinating world of underwater exploration.
-I’ve been privileged to host the popular television show The Sea Hunters for five years, work as Executive Director of the Vancouver Maritime Museum for 15, and be the President of the Institute of Nautical Archaeology (INA) for five years.
-I took over duties as Director of the Maritime Heritage Program for the U.S. National Oceanic and Atmospheric Administration (NOAA) in October 2010.
+As a maritime archaeologist who works around the globe, Jim has spent decades in the fascinating world of underwater exploration.
+During this time, he has been privileged to host the popular television show The Sea Hunters for five years, was Executive Director of the Vancouver Maritime Museum for 15 years, and was Executive Director and then President of the Institute of Nautical Archaeology (INA) from 2006-2010, before beginning his tenure as Director of the Maritime Heritage Program for the U.S. National Oceanic and Atmospheric Administration (NOAA)’s Office of National Marine Sanctuaries.